2 Intelligence Company: Centennial Cannon

 The Intelligence Corps' Centennial Cannon was produced by Compton House Limited as an operational muzzle-loading cannon to be fired for the Canadian Centennial.
 It is a George III one-pounder, however it carries the Canadian Intelligence Corps crest in place of the George III cipher.
 Two C INT C "collar dogs" are mounted on the forward face of the carriage.
 The squat 30-inch barrel is mounted on an oak carriage, fitted with bronze wheels, trunion caps and hardware.
 The barrel is cast in iron, with drawn steel bore tube for reinforcement.
 It weighs 83 pounds.

 The Centennial Cannon was proved on December 4, 1966, at Aurora, Ontario, by Duncan Webster, Historian, Antique Arms Expert and Curator of the Canadiana Gallery of the Royal Ontario Museum.
 The cannon is the first muzzle loading cannon ever produced in Canada, with the exception of some miniatures and replicas made privately by collectors.

 The gun was given by Duncan F. Cameron, a retired officer of 2 Intelligence Company, to the unit Officers' Mess to mark Canada's Centennial.
 He presented the gun to Major Wilford C. Wheeler, Commanding Officer of 2 Intelligence Company at the unit's Christmas Ball, December 16, 1966, at which time it was fired.
 It was also fired on February 24, 1967, to officially open the Toronto Garrison Officers' Centennial Ball at Moss Park Armoury.
+It is used by the unit to mark ceremonial occasions, and was fired at a fundraising event at Casa Loma in 2024.

 The gun is on display in the museum at Casa Loma, in Toronto.